 Discover the latest episode of the KLARA radio programme Berg en Dal with Pat Donnez and none other than Dr Katharina Van Cauteren, Chief of Staff of The Phoebus Foundation! (in Dutch)

-Wat is Kunst? / What is Art?
+Wat is Kunst?
+(What is Art?)

-Discover our upcoming art project for children: What is Art? (‘Wat is Kunst?’)
-Or WIK!
+Discover our upcoming art project for children: Wat is Kunst?
+(Dutch for “What is art?”), also known as WIK.

 Want to know more?
 Watch the trailer below or check www.watiskunst.be, available from the 9th of January!